vercel/next.js/examples/with-env-from-next-config-js/README.md

 # With env From next.config.js

 This example demonstrates setting parameters that will be used by your application and set at build time (not run time).
-More specifically, what that means, is that environmental variables are programmed into the special configuration file `next.config.js` and then returned to your react components when the program is built with `next build`.
+More specifically, what that means, is that environmental variables are programmed into the configuration file `next.config.js` and then returned to your react components when the program is built with `next build`.

 As the build process (`next build`) is proceeding, `next.config.js` is processed and passed in as a parameter is the variable `phase`.